microfeedback/microfeedback-core/README.md

 ## Usage

 The `micro-wishes` function is the only public API.
-It takes a *backend* function which contains the code user feedback (e.g. post a GitHub issue, send an email).
+It takes a *backend* function which contains the code to handle user feedback (e.g. post a GitHub issue, send an email) sent from a client.
 The second argument, `attributes`, is an `Object` that describes the backend (e.g. `name`, `version`, `description`).

 The first argument to the *backend* function is the parsed client input which will contain--at a minimum--an entry named `body` with the feedback content.
 The *backend* function also receives the request (`req`) and response (`res`) objects.
-See the [micro docs](https://github.com/zeit/micro) for more information about these objects.
+See the [node http docs](https://nodejs.org/api/http.html) for more information about these objects.

 The `micro-wishes` function returns a [micro](https://github.com/zeit/micro) request handler.